 S.B.
 No. 39 aims to enhance the administration of immunizations to children by mandating that health care providers obtain written informed consent before administering any immunization.
-The bill introduces new provisions that prohibit health care providers from accepting bonuses, kickbacks, or any form of remuneration from vaccine manufacturers, as such practices create conflicts of interest that may compromise the informed consent process.
-Additionally, the bill establishes civil liability for providers who fail to obtain the required consent, allowing for damages up to $10,000 in cases where a child experiences an adverse reaction to the immunization.
+The bill introduces new provisions that prohibit health care providers from accepting bonuses, kickbacks, or any other form of remuneration from vaccine manufacturers, as such practices create conflicts of interest that may compromise the informed consent process.
+If a provider fails to obtain the required consent and the child experiences an adverse reaction, the provider can be held liable for damages up to $10,000, along with the possibility of recovering reasonable legal expenses.

 Statutes affected: Introduced: Family Code 32.102, Family Code 32.103 (Family Code 32)